OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 ## Test Objectives

 - Identify hidden or obfuscated paths and functionality through the analysis of metadata files.
-- Extract and map other additional information that could lead to better understanding of the systems at hand.
+- Extract and map other information that could lead to better understanding of the systems at hand.

 ## How to Test